-Wash the squash well, then dry with a towel.
+Wash each squash well, then dry with a towel.

-Trim the top and bottom off each squash, then cut in half from top to bottom.
+Trim the top and bottom off, then cut each squash in half through the center.

 Use a melon baller or spoon to remove the inner seeds and strings.

-Lay each acorn squash half on its flat side, and cut into 1-inch thick slices.
+Lay each cut half on its flat side, and cut straight down toward the cutting board to make 1-inch thick slices.

-Place the acorn squash slices on a rimmed sheet pan in a single layer, then brush the maple butter onto both sides of the squash.
+Place the cut slices on a rimmed sheet pan in a single layer, then brush the maple butter onto both sides of each piece.

-Roast the squash for 25 minutes on the first side, then flip each slice over and bake for another 15-20 minutes, until caramelized and soft.
+Roast for 25 minutes on the first side, then flip each slice over and bake for another 15-20 minutes, until caramelized and soft.
 Enjoy!